Special thanks to Mark Roberge, former Hubspot CRO, and Tim Bertrand, the CRO at Project44, for inspiring us to dig deep into this topic.

 Fewer deals reps need to close — greater focus on high quality leads

-More time to focus on existing customers — should result in greater customer satisfaction resulting in more referenceable clients
+More time to focus on existing customers — greater customer satisfaction resulting in more referenceable clients

 Reduced strain on your implementation team — fewer new customers to onboard

-Fewer customers to provide customer support — less customer support reps needed, higher quality of service or both!
+Fewer customers to provide customer support — fewer customer support reps needed, higher quality of service or both!